LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 The Genasi learns to manipulate water defensively, creating a protective barrier.

 As an action, expend 1 Genasi Essence to cast "Aqua Veil."
 This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[SPELL\] modifier.
-The veil provides resistance to ranged damage and immuniountil the temporary hit points are depleted or the duration ends.
+The veil provides resistance to ranged damage and immunity to fire damage until the temporary hit points are depleted.

-## Level 8 - Aquaform Mastery
+## Level 8 - Aquaform (1 Essence)
 The Genasi achieves a deeper understanding of their aquatic heritage, gaining further control over their form and the surrounding water.

-**Hydroform:**
 As a bonus action, the Genasi can transform their body into a fluid state, allowing them to move through tight spaces and making them resistant to physical damage until the start of their next turn.

 ## Level 9 - Vortex Torrent (min 3 Essence)